amedeo-gigaver/infinite_games/README.md

 The aggregated score of a miner that a validator sends to the blockchain is the following:

 $$\frac{1}{N} \sum_j S_j$$

 where $N$ is the number of events that the validator registered as settled during the tempo.

-We also give miners a score of $0$ on the events for which they did not submit a prediction.

-In the first iteration of the model, instead of paying the miner for their delta to the previous prediction, in the case of e.g Polymarket we will likely pay them for their delta to the Polymarket probability at the submission time i.e $S(p_j, o_i) - S(\text{price on polymarket at t}, o_i)$ where $p_j$ is submitted at $t$.
+A simpler version of this model is, instead of paying the miner for their delta to the previous prediction, pay them for their delta to the Polymarket probability at the submission time i.e $S(p_j, o_i) - S(\text{price on polymarket at t}, o_i)$ where $p_j$ is submitted at $t$.

-Furthermore, we also want to score the progress or the stability of a given miner independently, as well as not introduce a latency game among miners (as incentivized by the sequential scoring rule).
-That’s why we are in the process of designing a custom scoring rule.
+We also want to incorporate a progress or stability component in the scoring rule, as well as not introduce a latency game among miners to submit their predictions (as incentivized by the sequential scoring rule).

 ## Incentive compability